THE SWEET AND SOUR OF (FERAL) PORK

 To undertake the sequence of events from capture to disposing of the carcase, a range of qualified people in several agencies need to be involved.

 KCons has a coordinating role.
 We take calls from residents who report pig activity, organise the placement of traps and train landholders how to manage their traps and bait them with the correct food.
 Once a pig is caught, we notify the DEH, TRC, shooters and police in a timely way to bring the exercise to a successful conclusion.

 This takes money, time and effort.
 So far, the willingness of all parties to cooperate collectively is falling into place nicely.

 You can come aboard right now by calling us to report on pig activity around your place.
 Phone 4093 8834 or contact us on the contact form at the bottom of this page.

-For an overview of the feral pig problem in Queensland, visit Department of Agriculture Fisheries and Forests.
+For an overview of the feral pig problem in Queensland, visit Department of Agriculture and Fisheries.